Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Millburn / Short Hills

-Millburn Township — which includes the Short Hills section — is the flagship commuter address in New Jersey.
+Millburn Township, including the Short Hills section, is the flagship commuter address in New Jersey.
 The school district is consistently ranked number one in the state.
-The commute is the fastest on the Midtown Direct line at 33 minutes express.
-Short Hills is the prestige section with larger homes and higher prices; Millburn's downtown offers walkability and a slightly lower entry point.
+The commute is the shortest on the Midtown Direct line.
+The 37-minute Short Hills commute is the most expensive 37 minutes in America.
+Short Hills is the prestige section with larger homes and higher prices.
+Millburn's downtown offers walkability and a slightly lower entry point.
 This is where NJ's highest earners settle, and the real estate reflects it.

-Best for: Buyers who have the budget and want the best schools, fastest commute, and strongest long-term property values in NJ.
-Sellers in Short Hills access a global buyer pool — international families relocate here specifically for the schools.
+Best for: Buyers who have the budget and want the best schools, the fastest commute, and the strongest long-term property values in NJ.
+Sellers in Short Hills access a global buyer pool.
+International families relocate here specifically for the schools.

 Harding Township

-Harding is NJ's horse country — a rural, estate-like community where minimum lot sizes start at three acres and properties regularly sit on 5-10+ acres.
-There is no train station and no downtown; that is by design.
+Harding is NJ's horse country.
+A rural, estate-like community where minimum lot sizes start at three acres and properties regularly sit on 5-10+ acres.
+No train station.
+No downtown.
+That is by design.
 Harding buyers want privacy, land, and quiet.
 They drive to the Madison or Convent Station Midtown Direct stops.
-This town is for buyers who have already decided they want space above all else and have the budget to support it.
+This town is for buyers who already know they want space above everything else and have the budget to support it.

 Best for: Buyers who want a country estate within commuting distance of Manhattan.
 Not for everyone, but for the right buyer, there is nothing like it in northern NJ.